 Our lawyers provide litigation services to beneficiaries who believe that there has been a breach of fiduciary duty, including cases involving:

 - Incorrect trust or will interpretation

 Throughout the process, our lawyers will work diligently to protect your interests.
-We will help you hold the trustee, personal representative or executor accountable for any harm caused by his or her breach of fiduciary duty.
+We will help you hold the trustee, personal representative, or executor accountable for any harm caused by his or her breach of fiduciary duty.

 Protecting the Rights of Fiduciaries

-We can provide you with the advice you need throughout the estate administration, guardianship or attorney under power of attorney process, and we can advise you on your rights and responsibilities as a fiduciary.
+We can provide you with the advice you need throughout the estate administration, guardianship, or attorney under the power of attorney process, and we can advise you on your rights and responsibilities as a fiduciary.
 If you have been accused of breaching this duty, our experienced estate lawyers can represent you.

 Contact Us About Breach of Fiduciary Duty

 To schedule an appointment with a lawyer, contact Sweatman Law Firm online and schedule an appointment.
-We are committed to serving clients in Oakville, Milton, Georgetown and throughout Halton Region.
+We are committed to serving clients in Oakville, Milton, Georgetown, and throughout Halton Region.